top of page

 Suing Banks and Loan Servicers to Enforce Borrowers’ Rights

-Payton Legal has been a national leader in filing suit on behalf of borrowers who have been wronged by their mortgage lender, using Regulation X of the Real Estate Settlement Protection Act and Regulation Z of the Truth in Lending Act.
+Payton Legal has been a national leader in bringing lawsuits on behalf of borrowers who have been wronged by their mortgage lenders and loan servicers.
+We regularly enforce borrowers’ rights under Regulation X of the Real Estate Settlement Procedures Act (RESPA) and Regulation Z of the Truth in Lending Act (TILA).

-The following issues could trigger liability under Regulations X and Z for statutory damages of $1,000 to $4,000, compensatory damages (including emotional distress, legal fees, credit diminution and other pecuniary loss) and shifting of attorney's fees:
+The following conduct may trigger liability under Regulations X and Z, entitling borrowers to statutory damages of $1,000 to $4,000, compensatory damages, and attorney’s fees, including damages for emotional distress, credit harm, and other financial losses:

-• Failure to provide information as properly requested about ownership of note and mortgage under TILA within 10 business days.
+Under TILA, servicers must respond to proper written requests for information regarding the ownership of the note and mortgage within 10 business days.

-• Failure to apply mortgage payments on the day they are received and to principal, interest and escrow payments before late fees and other charges.
+Mortgage payments must be credited on the day they are received and applied to principal, interest, and escrow before assessing late fees or other charges.

 • Facebook